 All references to 'schools' in this guidance include school boarding premises.

-This is a new standard that requires schools to make sure Aboriginal children and young people feel safe.
+This standard requires schools to make sure Aboriginal children and young people feel safe.

 This guidance applies to all schools, even if there are no students who have identified themselves as Aboriginal.